Vancouver Island wedding venues

 Browse Gulf Islands venues

-When you get married affects pricing, availability, and what venues are realistic.
+When you marry affects pricing, availability, and which venues are realistic.

 Peak season.
 Best weather, longest days, highest demand.
-Popular venues book 8-12+ months out and charge the most.
-If you want July or August, start early.
+Popular venues book 8 to 12+ months out and charge the most.

 Beautiful and easier to book, but rain plans are non-negotiable.
-Often better pricing.
+Often better pricing too.

 Best for indoor venues and intimate celebrations.
-Most flexible availability and lowest costs.
+The most flexible availability and lowest costs.

 Even in summer, always have a rain backup.
 Umbrellas for guests are an easy win.
 For larger celebrations, tent rentals are worth the peace of mind.